August 21, 2015

 DATADVANCE development team is pleased to announce the release of MACROS 6.1, a new stable version of the MACROS library and featured plug-ins.

 Since this release, MACROS provides a Java interface to evaluate approximation models similar to the simple C interface added in MACROS 3.4.
-Required libraries are included into package, and the MACROS User Manual provides API documentation and usage example.
+Required libraries are included into the package, and the MACROS User Manual provides API documentation and usage example.

 Other notable updates in MACROS 6.1: